jwmds23/SongPopularity/proposal.md

 ### Research questions and usage scenario
 **Research questions**
 - What kinds of factors are highly correlated to song popularity and to what extent?
-- How to predict the potential popularity of a new song based on its features?
+- How to predict the potential popularity of a new song given its features?

 **Usage scenario**